Best MediaWiki Alternatives in 2024: Review and Comparison

 Best MediaWiki alternative Nuclino

-If you are looking to replace MediaWiki as your internal knowledge base or corporate wiki, Nuclino is a great option.
+If you are looking to replace MediaWiki as your knowledge base or corporate wiki, Nuclino is a great option.
 It's a modern and easy-to-use alternative to MediaWiki that works out of the box and requires no complex configuration.
 Nuclino focuses on the essentials and offers a clean, distraction-free interface, intuitive navigation, an easy drag-and-drop editor, and fast and reliable search.

 One of Nuclino's distinctive strengths is the effortless editing and collaboration experience.
 Every page in Nuclino can be collaborated on by multiple users in real time, with every change automatically preserved in the version history.
 Comments and mentions can be used to exchange quick feedback and collaboratively maintain the content of your wiki.